 - More generally, Sammaster's forces include a bewildering assortment of the various dragons and dragon-like monsters in the D&D universe.
 Richard Lee Byers seems to have thrown darts at the 3rd Edition Draconomicon and used whatever he hit.

-- Our Dwarves Are All the Same: Averted.
-The main dwarf character is Raryn, an Arctic Dwarf, which means he's a white-haired dwarf who wears as little as possible by preference to facilitate his love of sunbathing, favors spears over axes, and knows absolutely nothing about stonework or dungeoneering because he grew up on the Arctic tundra.
+- Our Dwarves Are All the Same: The main dwarf character is Raryn, an Arctic Dwarf, which means he's a white-haired dwarf who wears as little as possible by preference to facilitate his love of sunbathing, is classed as a ranger instead of a fighter, favors spears over axes, and knows absolutely nothing about stonework or dungeoneering because he grew up on the Arctic tundra.

-- Our Liches Are Different: Besides the previously mentioned dracoliches, Sammaster is a lich who uses transmutation magic to pass for a mortal.
+- Our Liches Are Different: Besides the previously mentioned dracoliches, Sammaster is a lich who uses illusion magic to pass for a mortal.

 - Power Loss Makes You Strong: Taegan when his spells are dispelled and Dorn when he loses his metal limbs.

-- Royals Who Actually Do Something: The King of Damara is a badass paladin.
+- Royals Who Actually Do Something: King Gareth Dragonsbane of Damara is a badass paladin.
 Deconstructed in that it nearly gets him killed.